My Accountability Index · 2025–26

 5 publish zero measurable outcomes

-Methodology: Entities are graded A–F based on outcomes-per-dollar relative to stated KPI targets from Portfolio Budget Statements and annual reports.
-Grade U = entity publishes no quantified outcome targets — the absence of data is itself a finding.
-Sources: PBS 2025–26, departmental annual reports 2023–24, ANAO performance audits.
-See full methodology →
+How I grade them: I grade each entity A–F based on outcomes-per-dollar relative to their own stated KPI targets from Portfolio Budget Statements and annual reports.
+Grade U = the entity publishes no quantified outcome targets — the absence of data is itself a finding.
+My sources: PBS 2025–26, departmental annual reports 2023–24, ANAO performance audits.
+See my full methodology →

 Sort by